angel-ibm/stro/README.md

 ![Top](./images/cover1.png "watsonxdata")

-Beautiful pictures often grab our attention.
-Take the night sky, for example: under the moonlight, it evokes wonders and romances....
-Well, not always because behind its calm appearance, it might be hiding unseen threats.
+Beautiful pictures often catch our eye.
+Take the night sky, for example: under the moonlight, it sparks wonder and romance.
+But not always... because behind its peaceful look, it could be hiding unseen dangers.
+What if you spot something unusual, potentially heading on a collision course with your area?
+That’s definitely not romantic and, fortunately, not the normal case.
+That’s why we call it an "anomaly."

 ## A big family of use cases